jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 For this article, the data collection will be only the open 2018 data that can be found at this [address](https://games.crossfit.com/open).The Open are defined by:

 - a period of 5 weeks, where every week a new wod (workout of the day) is announced
-- there is 4 days to try to make the best score to the wod
+- there are 4 days to try to make the best score to the wod

 So why I want to use this case for my introduction to web scraping:

 - I read a [cool article](https://towardsdatascience.com/my-first-battle-with-web-scraping-77e15954d13b) on the scraping of the Crossfit games website
 - I found the presentation of the leaderboard quite limited in term of comparison
-- I wanted to make a web scraping exercise since a long time
+- I wanted to make a web scraping exercise for a long time

 So let's dive in it.